v2sCollections/Constellation/README.md

 - Increased the Distance at which you can transfer items from Player to Ship.
 - You can increase the number of custom landing sites you can have saved simultaneously, increasing it from the vanilla 3 sites.
 - You can sit in the pilot seat to add the captured ship to your fleet.
 No need to make it your home ship.
+- Adds an interactive cargo panel to each landing bay module, allowing you to access your ship's cargo hold remotely - at your ship, but outside your ship.

 ## [Ship Building](https://)